-Poor Circulation: Its Causes and Symptoms
+Poor Circulation: Causes and Solutions

 Constriction of arteries and arterioles can take place due to low blood sugar, medical drugs, and neurological causes.
 However, the most common cause of poor circulation is low CO2 in the arterial blood since CO2 is the most potent known vasodilator (see links to physiological studies below).
 As a result, people with poor circulation in their legs or feet (or other body parts) also have reduced body O2 levels.
 In fact, they nearly always have less than 20 s for the body O2 test, while the medical norm is about 40 seconds.

-Common symptoms of poor circulation
+Common symptoms of reduced blood flow

 Well over 90% of modern people have abnormally low arterial CO2 24/7 due to chronic overbreathing.
 Let us see historical evidence related to a large increase in breathing.